Slimefun/Slimefun4/.github/ISSUE_TEMPLATE.md

 ## Environment
 We need the EXACT VERSIONS of the Software you are using.
+This includes your Minecraft Version, your CS-CoreLib version and your Slimefun Version.
-Please run /sf versions on your Server and show us that command's output.
+If you cannot figure out what versions you are running, then please run /sf versions and show us the output of that command.